 After our picnic in this picturesque spot, we walked on to the falls.
 Along the way we passed a red telephone box, which of course, all the kids had to pile into.
 We then walked over the bridge which was built in 1788 by architect David Edwards, son of William Edwards the designer of the old bridge at Pontypridd.

 Once over the bridge, the kids enjoyed exploring the tunnel holes in the bridge.
 The hole in the bridge is designed to ease the load on the main arches but has provided fun and photo opportunities for many families over the years-I’m sure I could find a photo of me in the tunnel as a child too!
 We all laughed when Dave “helped” me up there on this occasion- I somehow ended up lying flat for a while, laughing hysterically and unable to turn or lift myself up- I am so grateful no-one took a photo of me in that position!
-Jo said that she aims to climb up to the tunnel on her next visit here too, so she has a new spot stroke goal!
+Jo said that she aims to climb up to the tunnel on her next visit here too, so she has a new post stroke goal!

 We then walked over to the falls.
 Autumn is the best time to visit if you want to see salmon leaping but it is gorgeous all year round.
 You may recognise it from an old Timotei advert!

 Cenarth Water Mill now forms part of the Cenarth Coracle Museum which will be open again from Easter to September.